 From my experience, I know that the power of evil does exist.
 I have heard stories and witnessed situations that attest the above statement.
 People have used brujeria black magic for numerous reasons-from controlling others to stealing someone else’s mate.

-Additionally, I have witnessed people blaming brujeria for the problems they were experiencing; when, in fact, their mishaps were the result of their inner demons whom they refused to face.
+Additionally, I have witnessed people blaming brujeria black magic for the problems they were experiencing; when, in fact, their mishaps were the result of their inner demons whom they refused to face making them paranoid.

 Certain reported cases confirm the existence of brujeria black magic.
 I will write about a specific case later.
 First, let us explore cases where brujeria was not the case, but used as a means to attain a goal.

-In these cases, people were influenced by unscrupulous, money-hungry mediums or psychics to believe that they were indeed possessed by brujeria.
+In these cases, people were influenced by unscrupulous, money-hungry mediums or psychics to believe that they were indeed possessed by brujeria black magic.
 The goal was to attain money from the client by fraudulent means.